Compliance and future development

 The Joint Statement between the Scottish Government; Police Scotland; Health and Safety Executive, and Local Authorities on Safe Workplaces: Advice, Compliance and Building Resilience provides further details of how we are all working together.

 This guidance will be updated and reviewed as required in consultation with the sector’s employers and unions.
 Please ensure you use the latest version.
+This document is provided as guidance only and does not amount to legal advice.
+Businesses may wish to seek their own advice to ensure compliance with all legal requirements.

 If you can suggest ways we can improve the guidance please contact the Construction Policy Team at firstname.lastname@example.org.